rooksn727/bit-4444/JavaScript/ReadMe.md

 - ParentNode
     - Can only be 1
 - childNodes[nodeNumber]
-    - Can be more than 1
+    - Can be more than 1 hence have to specify which one
 - firstChild
 - lastChild
 - nextSibling